 On March 29th, 2020 CMS finalized a new Medicare Condition of Participation (CoP) that would require participating healthcare providers to send electronic notifications (ADT messages) upon admission, discharge or transfer (link).

-To comply with the May deadline to meet these requirements, HCA hospitals will begin sending ER and Inpatient admission, discharge and transfer information to PCP, Referring and Consulting Providers’ EMR published direct address beginning Wednesday, April 28th.
+Thus, HCA Healthcare hospitals have begun sending ER and Inpatient admission, discharge and transfer information to PCP, Referring and Consulting Providers’ EMR published direct address as of Wednesday, April 28th, 2020.

-- This tool will not send alerts via fax, text or direct email address unless you or your practice have previously opted in for these expanded alerts via the Provider Notification Tool.
+- This tool does not send alerts via fax, text or direct email address unless you or your practice have previously opted in for these expanded alerts via the Provider Notification Tool.

 - Primary Care and Referring Providers whose patients identified them as such during registration/admission to the ER or hospital and who have a published direct address (HISP).
 If no PCP or Referring Provider is listed, then notifications may be sent to Consulting providers based on hospital EMR configuration.